 Getting a DUI is bad news, but getting multiple DUI's is an absolute nightmare for anyone.
 This charge can take your life away from you and it could take years to get back to normalcy.
 Repeat DUI offenders typically face from 1 year in the county jail and/or up to 3 years in state prison.
 In most cases, these types of defendants have already failed at past alcohol treatments and the courts see them as an active danger to the public

 Another alternative to jail and/or prison is if you or your lawyer introduce the idea of a SCRAM (Secure Continuous Remote Alcohol Monitor) or ankle monitor for DUI.
 This device monitors your sweat for alcohol content 24/7, so you must commit to going completely alcohol-free.
-In some cases, this could convince the prosecutor or judge to waive the prison time as long as you complete your SCRAM period.
-In other words, it can literally get you out of jail.
+In some cases, this can convince the prosecutor or judge to waive prison time as long as you complete your SCRAM period.

 A SCRAM device is a bracelet you wear on your ankle 24 hours a day as part of a DUI sentence.
 The person who installs it will permanently affix it to your lower leg, above your ankle, like a traditional tether.
 SCRAMs resemble a bracelet with two small boxes that fit on either side of the leg, just above the ankle.
 These boxes are small enough that, when you cover them with pants, they are hard to notice.

 When you drink, the alcohol you consume has to go somewhere.
 From the stomach, it enters the bloodstream, causing intoxication.
 The kidneys then slowly eliminate the alcohol and pass it through your urine.
 However, during the time it’s in the blood, you exhale some of it through your breath from the lungs (which can be measured with a breath test).
 A tiny part of the alcohol—generally less than 1%—escapes as ethanol vapor through your sweat pores.
 This amount of alcohol is not detectable to the human nose, but a SCRAM is sensitive enough to detect it.